Red telephone box: Usage elsewhere

 Several of these distinctive telephone boxes have been installed on the Norman, Oklahoma, campus of the University of Oklahoma, where they continue to serve their originally intended function.
 Elsewhere in the United States, a few have also been installed in downtown Glenview, Illinois, and Glencoe, Illinois.
 There is also one outside the British Embassy in Washington, D.C.
 A red telephone box can also be found on the Courthouse Square in Oxford, Mississippi.
 Two are in use in Tennessee: one is on the square in Collierville, Tennessee, and the other is located next to Pepper Palace in The Village Shops shopping centre in Gatlinburg, Tennessee.
+A telephone box sits outside The Poppy & Parliament restaurant on the courthouse square in Huntsville, Alabama.

 A red telephone box is in use in the student centre of the Massachusetts Institute of Technology.
 In addition, there is a red telephone box outside the town building (town hall/police station/post office) in the tiny mountain town of Rowe, Massachusetts, which is an original installation dating back to when the town of Rowe first got telephone service.
 Two red telephone boxes are on display at the World Showcase area of Disney's Epcot in Orlando, Florida, one located in the United Kingdom area and one in the Canada area.
 One is on display at English Gardens – A Place for Weddings in Winter Park close to downtown Orlando.
 An original K6 can also be found outside the Allied Building in Treasure Island, Florida.
 There are also a few red boxes at the Ellenton Outlet Mall, just off I-75, near Bradenton, Florida.
 These still have their original STD code cards in place and have working US payphone equipment.
 There is a red telephone box in Westminster, Maryland on the corner of West Main Street and Rt.
 27 outside Johanson's Dining House.
+In Lake Havasu City, Arizona, a few K6s arrived when the old London Bridge was preserved there.